deyangupta/freight-system/backend/README.md

 4. CREATE DATABASE newdb OWNER newuser;
 5. GRANT ALL PRIVILEGES ON DATABASE newdb TO newuser;
 6. \c fright
-7. GRANT ALL PRIVILEGES ON TABLE freight_rates TO your_user;
+7. GRANT ALL PRIVILEGES ON TABLE freight_rates TO deyan;
-8. GRANT USAGE, SELECT, UPDATE ON SEQUENCE freight_rates_id_seq TO your_user;
+8. GRANT USAGE, SELECT, UPDATE ON SEQUENCE freight_rates_id_seq TO deyan;